 - Warm tape with a flat iron.
 Use a low heat setting unless stated otherwise.

-- Peel the tape sticker away from first two pieces.
+- Peel the tape sticker away from the first two pieces.

-- What we need to do is place one tape at the bottom, stick to your hair and close tape with one on top.
+- What we need to do is place one piece of tape at the bottom, stick it to your hair, and close the tape with one on top.
 Think of it as a sandwich.

 - If you’re using invisible tape, the pieces will be barely visible.

 - Starting from your neckline, stick the first extension on parted strands below the root enough to prevent scalp tension discomfort as hair moves.